aidenzack/ECE445_Team78_Lab_Notebook/tanmayn2/README.md

 ---
 ## Week of 2026-03-08 - Testing and Validation

-> **Date:** 2026-03-08

-While awaiting delivery of the Rev B PCB, the entire signal chain was validated on a breadboard.
+The entire signal chain was validated on a breadboard.
 This allowed us to verify SPI bus integrity and IMU synchronization in parallel with PCB fabrication.

 ### Breadboard Setup